 Van Wert, like most older communities, has both rain water and sewage water draining into the sanitary sewer system.
 Antiquated systems such as these, and even those developed years later, result in untreated sewer spillage directly into waterways during heavy rains.
 When sanitary sewer water is at a very high pressure, it forces sewage out through overflow pipes.
 Later systems drain storm water into a separate pipe line system rather than the sanitary sewer system.

 In the 1970s, federal funding provided for a number of storm sewer mains to be placed in various parts of Van Wert.
-Both the and Web pages describe additional efforts being made toward treating our community’s waste water properly.
+Both Web pages describe additional efforts being made toward treating our community’s waste water properly.

 The Wastewater Collection Department has six employees.
 The department head is responsible for purchasing supplies, budgeting, and operating the backhoe in limited situations.
 Supervision and daily training of recently hired employees are also duties of the department head.

 Members of the sewer maintenance team use a Jet Vac trailer to clean out a small sewer lines.
 This team’s duties include rebuilding manholes, responding to citizen complaints, and maintaining sewer lines.
 The maintenance program includes the routine cleaning of sewer lines in one council ward each year.
 This plan results in the entire city being covered once every four years.